cortexproject/cortex/docs/configuration/config-file-reference.md

 [http_prefix: <string> | default = "/api/prom"]

 api:
+  # Use GZIP compression for API responses.
+Some endpoints serve large YAML or
+  # JSON blobs which can benefit from compression.
+  # CLI flag: -api.response-compression-enabled
+  [response_compression_enabled: <boolean> | default = false]

   # HTTP URL path under which the Alertmanager ui and api will be served.
   # CLI flag: -http.alertmanager-http-prefix
   [alertmanager_http_prefix: <string> | default = "/alertmanager"]